maxdymko/maxdymko/README.md

 - 🌟 Skilled in leveraging OpenAI, LLM and Prompt Engineering for Chatbot, Search Assistant, Copilot and Agent development.
 - 🌟 Experienced in building booking, e-commerce platform like airbnb and vendure.

-- 🚀 Currently I am focusing to design AI agent and emulate workflows by GUI.
+- 🚀 Now I am focusing to design AI agent and emulate workflows by GUI craftgen.

 <!--
 <h3 align="center">Favorite Tech</h3>